Sandra Bullock Reveals Her Age-Defying Secret

 With two children of her own, Bullock had no trouble placing herself into the role, often relying on the experiences and emotions she has already felt as a mother, saying, “You know that you can go there.
 I try really hard not to go there with my kids but you do that when you’re scared, [like] when your child about runs into traffic.
 It is the fear, and the beast that comes out… you become a human being you don’t like, but it’s the only thing you know how to do [to protect your kids].”

-Birdbox will be released on Netflix December 21.
+Bird Box will be released on Netflix December 21.